MayorGee/MvcTypescript/README.md

   - An AddEntityController to add a new item to the list of entities
   - An UpdateEntityController to edit an already existing item on the entity's table
+  - A DeleteEntityController to delete an item from an entity using its id

   3. For each entity, there is a pair of controllers: one for a single item of the entity and the other for multiple items of the entity e.g `MentorController` and `MentorsControllers`